forget me nots

 Wandering among the wispy, mossy grass, listening to the whispers of the maples and firs, I would imagine his hopes and dreams and mourn for what might have been.
 Yet slowly, as I circled the cabin, peering attentively among the thick jungle of hostas for the whimsical figures of gnomes and fairies that Grandma had tucked in the raised stone beds that formed a moat of vegetation around its walls, mourning transformed into humble gratitude.

-If she had married him, if the cabin was hers, if she had consented to be the Lady of the Lake, I would never have tasted of this deep magic.
+If she had married him, if the cabin were hers, if she had consented to be the Lady of the Lake, I would never have tasted of this deep magic.

 My circuit of the cabin complete, I would stand in awe before the flagged walkway, bordered in hostas almost as tall as I was, that led to the turreted, circular tower and the grand front door, a door that we never used.
 I don’t know why the others didn’t, but in my mind, the front door belonged to her or if no longer to her, then to my grandmother alone, the only rightful heir of the magic.
 Then, in a sweeping rush of gratitude, I would ring the heavy iron bell that hung over the wishing well.
 It cried gladness in a deep joyous clang.